gblessylva/LogAction/Readme.md

 - **Q: How do I access the logs?**
   - **A:** After activation, navigate to **LogAction > Logs** in your WordPress admin dashboard.

-- **Q: Can I filter the logs?**
-  - **A:** Yes, you can filter logs by date and action type using the provided filters on the logs page.

 - **Q: How do I export the logs?**
   - **A:** Click the **Export** button on the logs page to download the logs in CSV format.